EarthAkkharawat/2110211_Data_Structures/README.md

 ### Details
 Data structure as part of 2110211 Data Structure, Academic Year 2021.

-IDE used are Visual studio code and CLion.
+IDE used are Visual Studio Code and CLion.

 ### Related Topics